UNESCO REF · Network Infrastructure – Institutional Dossier

 Delivered

-• Strategic input on basic education improvement frameworks
+• Strategic counsel on basic education improvement frameworks

-• Focus on girls' education and marginalised inclusion
+• Institutional expertise on inclusion, girls’ education, and marginalised populations

 The Complete Timeline